 Are you spotting a theme here?
 Women’s magazines love personal essays.
 If you want to write first hand experience about fitness, food, health or culture, it’s worth pitching to SELF magazine, who pay up to $700 for 2000 words.

-A dynamic site covering world affairs, pop culture, science, business, politics and more, Vox pay around $500 for personal essays.
+A dynamic site covering world affairs, pop culture, science, business, politics and more, Vox pay around $500 for personal narrative essays.
 What’s even better is their clear pitching guidelines for their First Person section.

 If you feel like a sharing a real life story like this one, you can pitch to the lifestyle vertical on the Australian website news.com.au.
 Writers are reportedly paid around $500 for a post.

-The rules for pitching a personal essay are much the same as when you query an editor for any other kind of writing assignment – you need a strong hook and engaging writing style.
+The rules for pitching a personal essay are much the same as when you query an editor for any other kind of writing assignment.

-The writers I know who produce personal essays love it.
-They feel free and are absolutely thrilled when readers respond to their articles with “me too!”
-Afterall, isn’t the point of writing to reach and connect with others?
+After all, isn’t the point of writing to reach and connect with others?
 Personal essays tend to do that in a very special way.

 This is such a helpful list, Lindy.
 Did you make a conscious decision to steer away from writing personal pieces?
 I do enjoy writing and reading personal stories, but I do have boundaries about what I will and won’t share.